-- AOEC continued to expand and conduct their community outreach efforts in all four states.
-AOEC is also collaborating with LPHI to identify additional outreach sites in Louisiana. - The Fussy Baby Network® New Orleans and Gulf Coast (FBNNOGC) served approximately 45 families, including 20 new families, during March June 2015.
-The program expanded its service capacity by hiring a second Infant Specialist with matching grant funds from the Institute of Mental Hygiene (IMH), a foundation based in New Orleans. - Franklin Primary Health Clinic's CHW program has been such a successful pilot that they partnered with the Alabama Department of Public Health to fund another GRHOP-trained CHW. - The Emerging Scholars Environmental Health Sciences Academy completed its third year at Tulane and graduated another excellent group of students.
-The University of South Alabama and the University of West Florida also held successful student programs during the summer months.
-The Environmental Health Sciences Teachers' Workshop continues to solidify EHCLP's relationship with New Orleans area high schools and science teachers. - The CHW Placement Program released the RFP for an additional 2-year funding cycle; 12 organizations were re-funded and 4 new organizations were awarded subcontracts.

-4. Community Health Workers Training Project

-The Community Health Workers Training Project, directed by the University of South Alabama's Coastal Resource and Resiliency Center, has:

-- Completed the curriculum and held two training sessions in Advanced Training in Chronic Disease Management, one in Mobile, Alabama, July 12-17 and in New Orleans, September 20-25. - Two Peer Health Advocate training sessions were held, one in Mobile, AL in March 2015 for 25 trainees from Louisiana, Alabama, and Florida, and one in Baton Rouge, LA in May 2015 for 24 trainees from Louisiana, Mississippi, and Alabama;

-• Published an article online in the Journal of Applied Social Science entitled "The Utility of Community Health Workers in Disaster Preparedness, Recovery, and Resiliency".
-Authors included Keith Nicholls, J. Steven Picou, Joycelyn Curtis, and Janel Lowman.

-5. Mental and Behavioral Health Capacity Project

-The Mental and Behavioral Health Capacity Project, implemented by a coalition of four academic institutions (Louisiana State University Health Sciences Center, the University of Southern Mississippi, the University of South Alabama, and the University of West Florida):
+- o Environmental and occupational health (EOH) referrals by primary care physicians totaled sixty-six (66) during 2015.
+Three OEH outreach and education sessions were completed in Florida during the fourth quarter for 160 participants. - The Fussy Baby Network New Orleans & Gulf Coast opened seven new cases, serving a total of thirty (30) families during the quarter with home visits, clinic sessions, and phone sessions.
+Fifty-three (53) additional families (nineteen (19) of them new) were served through parent support groups. - The Emerging Scholars Environmental Health Sciences Academy at Tulane commenced recruitment of high school students for the program's fourth year to take place in 2016.
+The University of Southern Mississippi sponsored a Science Careers and Research Encounters Day for area high school students, while the University of South Alabama hosted a follow-up activity for its 2015 Emerging Scholars. - The final set of site visits to organizations funded under the first round of CHW placement contracts were completed.
+The goals of the site visits were to gather information on the utility and performance of the CHW programs throughout the Gulf Coast, to provide support and technical assistance, and ultimately to contribute to the evidence base of how to implement and manage successful CHW program. - The Community Health Workers Training Project, directed by the University of South Alabama's Coastal Resource and Resiliency Center, has: - Completed the curriculum and held two training sessions in Advanced Training in Chronic Disease Management, one in Mobile, Alabama, July 12-17 and in New Orleans, September 20-25. - Two Peer Health Advocate training sessions were held, one in Mobile, AL in March 2015 for 25 trainees from Louisiana, Alabama, and Florida, and one in Baton Rouge, LA in May 2015 for 24 trainees from Louisiana, Mississippi, and Alabama; - Published an article online in the Journal of Applied Social Science entitled "The Utility of Community Health Workers in Disaster Preparedness, Recovery, and Resiliency".
+Authors included Keith Nicholls, J. Steven Picou, Joycelyn Curtis, and Janel Lowman. - The Mental and Behavioral Health Capacity Project, implemented by a coalition of four academic institutions (Louisiana State University Health Sciences Center, the University of Southern Mississippi, the University of South Alabama, and the University of West Florida): - o MBHCP-LA has:

-• MBHCP-LA has:

-- Continued to have success in developing and implementing efficient, high quality integrated care services in communities with prior disparities in care with improvement in mental and physical health symptoms and with high client and clinic satisfaction; - Provided supportive services in schools with students and consultation with parents, school counselors, teachers, and other school staff leading towards sustainability of helpful services; - o In collaboration with the Primary Care Capacity Project, made progress toward the long term goal of integrating mental and behavioral health care into electronic medical records at affiliated clinics, even as several clinics are transitioning to a new electronic medical records system; Made progress in expanding on-site and telepsychiatry distance-based services for FQHCs and community clinics consistent with American Telemedicine Association and state and federal guidelines contributing to sustainability of these important components; - o Implemented the Growth of the young child (0-5 year) program in FQHCs and community clinics, schools, and early childhood programs in resonse to clinician and parental concerns and in issues raised by national pediatric and child psychiatry associations; and, - Led a collaborative effort built around multiple components of response and recovery, which includes other GRHOP projects, for a full day of presentations at the Gulf of Mexico Oil Spill and Ecosystem Science meeting in February 2016.
+- Continued to have success in developing and implementing efficient, high quality integrated care services in communities with prior disparities in care with improvement in mental and physical health symptoms and with high client and clinic satisfaction. - Provided supportive services in schools with students and consultation with parents, school counselors, teachers, and other school staff leading towards sustainability of helpful services. - In collaboration with the Primary Care Capacity Project, made progress toward the long term goal of integrating mental and behavioral health care into electronic medical records at affiliated clinics, even as several clinics are transitioning to a new electronic medical records system. - Made progress in expanding on-site and telepsychiatry distance-based services for FQHCs and community clinics consistent with American Telemedicine Association and state and federal guidelines contributing to sustainability of these important components. - Implemented the Growth of the young child (0-5 year) program in FQHCs and community clinics, schools, and early childhood programs in response to clinician and parental concerns and in issues raised by national pediatric and child psychiatry associations. - Led a collaborative effort built around multiple components of response and recovery, which includes other GRHOP projects, for a full day of presentations at the Gulf of Mexico Oil Spill and Ecosystem Science meeting in February 2016.

-• MBHCP-MS has:
+o MBHCP-MS has: